matteocannaviccio/LectorPlus/README.md

 	|-- sources (en es it de fr): other important files used in the process
 	|		|-- type
 	|		|-- redirect.tsv
-	|
-	|-- input (en es it de fr):
-	|		|-- wikipedia: it contains the XML dump of Wikipedia
-	|		|-- dbpedia: it contains the Mappingbased Objects dump of DBPedia

 Other folders are created at run-time: